burgerbuds/swiff/README.md

 ## Additional features

 - Custom SSH identity: Swiff will attempt to use your identity located at: `/Users/[currentUser]/.ssh/id_rsa`<br>
-You can specify a custom SSH key in your .env file with:<br>
+You can specify a custom SSH key path in your .env file with:<br>
 `SWIFF_CUSTOM_KEY="/Users/[your-user]/.ssh/[key-filename]"`

 - Trustable backups: Your local database and composer files are backed up before they are replaced.<br>